 2. Eat smaller food portions frequently

 A myth says that you should keep an empty stomach prior to swimming.
 That’s not entirely true because you need fuel in order to swim effectively.
-However, it’s important to watch what you are eating and keep it light.
-Shifting your body from a vertical to a horizontal position while digesting food causes air to get trapped in the fluids of your stomach and propelled into the small intestine, which can result in pain and subsequent flatulence.
+However, it’s important to watch what you eat and try to keep it light.
+Shifting your body from a vertical to a horizontal position while digesting food causes air to get trapped in the fluids of your stomach.
+It propels into the small intestine, This can result in pain and subsequent flatulence.

 So instead of having huge servings, it’s suggested to have small, frequent meals before and after your swim training.
 You should also not swim right after eating.
 Time your small meals within two to three hours before wearing your swim cap and goggles and taking a plunge.